ib0b/stress-testing-app/README.md

 You can experiment with the number of nodes in your cluster, also you can change --vus which stand for number of virtual users.
 For more k6 documentation see this.

+## Results

+The following were the results of running on a c5.4xlarge, 32 vCPUs with 64GB RAM on AWS.
+HTTP test 60 seconds 2 Million Requests Per Minute

+RPC test 80 seconds 1.5 Million Requests Per Minute